-Now that you’ve picked the dates of your trip and hopefully have your hotel booked, it’s time to turn your attention towards picking your Disney World park days.
-This is a very important aspect of your Disney World itinerary.
+Now that you’ve picked the dates of your trip and hopefully have your hotel booked, it’s time to turn your attention towards picking the best days to visit Disney parks.
+This is a very important aspect of your Disney World itinerary!

 If you want to see an example of a solid Disney World itinerary, check out my ideal Disney World 7 day itinerary.
 It is full of additional tips for each of the days.

 Towards the end of this post I have a sample 5 day Disney World itinerary to give you a peak at how all of this comes together.

 Choosing the Best Days to Visit Disney Parks